matthew-robertson/Useful_things/WebTBR.md

 1. How did you build up your personal knowledge base? - https://news.ycombinator.com/item?id=21332957
 1. A plan to learn Japanese in a year - https://www.reddit.com/r/languagelearning/comments/6q4h6a/a_year_to_learn_japanese/dkuskc2/
 1. I've Seen the Metaverse - and I don't want it - https://www.theguardian.com/games/2022/jan/25/ive-seen-the-metaverse-and-i-dont-want-it
-1. Why Bored Ape Yacht Club is Racist and Started by Neo-Nazis - https://gordongoner.com/
-1. My Productivity App for hte past 12 years has been a single .txt file - https://jeffhuang.com/productivity_text_file/
+1. My Productivity App for the past 12 years has been a single .txt file - https://jeffhuang.com/productivity_text_file/
 1. Passion Play: How did participatory culture of early internet fandom turn into the mob culture familiar today? - https://reallifemag.com/passion-play/